-Found: "We Came to Play" at Villa Yucatan
+Found: "We Came to Play" at Casa Sisal

-The walls of Villa Yucatan in Merida, Mexico were constructed using the ancient Mayan technique of chukum — a procedure used in the past to seal water cisterns and reintroduced in 1996 to create a polished and sleek finish that’s elegant and earthy.
+The walls of Casa Sisal in Merida, Mexico were constructed using the ancient Mayan technique of chukum — a procedure used in the past to seal water cisterns and reintroduced in 1996 to create a polished and sleek finish that’s elegant and earthy.
 Within these walls, in the master bedroom, you will find a love letter.
 A painting that tells a story in a special language.

 “We Came to Play” is a translation of descriptions written by Cyndy Berger, the villa’s owner, that magically distill a sense of place in the form of a love letter.
 The painting is by her friend, San Francisco based artist Gail Tarantino.
 She decided to paint on linen because of its natural quality and color which is used throughout the villa.

 Gail’s unique process for creating her art work is best explained by her: “Language’s rhythms, codes and its musical quality has been an ongoing thread in my creative work.
 I am deeply interested in creating forms of translation, and made the decision to step away from alphabetic reading by translating the letters into a color dot in place of writing.”

 Here is a translation of the painting in words: